HowRareIs/solproxy/README.md

 - Automatically re-do failed requests on different node if they timed out or returned an error

 ## Building the software
 Run following commands to build for windows / linux.
 Golang 1.18 required.
-See
 <pre>cd solproxy/gosol/main
 go build main.go
 </pre>